demether-xyz/demether-ethereum/README.md

 ## Overview

 Demether is a cutting-edge multichain protocol designed to maximize yield across different blockchain networks.
 By leveraging a sophisticated blend of restaking, stablecoins, and other financial derivatives, Demether ensures efficient and secure high-yield opportunities for its users.
+Demether is designed for users seeking to maximize their ETH yields across multiple blockchain layers while minimizing risk and complexity.

 ## Key Features